SAML Authentication Support

 - [Optional] If you want to use a digital certificate to encrypt and sign SP SAML requests, specify certificate settings.
 For more information, see Selecting SP Certificate.

 - [Optional] Specify advanced settings for SAML authentication.
 These settings define how the SP and IdP will exchange SAML information.
 You may want to adjust the settings to strengthen SAML information exchange between the SP and IdP.
 For more information, see Specifying Advanced SAML Authentication Settings.

 - Export SP SAML metadata in Veeam Backup Enterprise Manager and pass this metadata to the IdP.
 The SP metadata includes the SP entity ID, assertion consumer URL and public key certificate that will be used to encrypt SAML responses sent by the IdP.
 For more information, see Specifying Service Provider Settings.

 - Create user accounts.
-To provide users of a single sign-on service with access to Enterprise Manager, the administrator must create for these users accounts of the External User or External Group type.
-For more information, see Managing Accounts and Roles.
+To provide users of a SSO service with access to the Veeam Backup Enterprise Manager website or vSphere Self-Service Backup Portal, the administrator must create for these users accounts of the External User or External Group type.
+For more information, see Managing Accounts and Roles and Managing Tenant Accounts.